pepa65/uvpn/README.md

 Clone or download, and configure the options in `vars` then run `build-server`.
 The packages openvpn and easy-rsa will be downloaded, server-side certificates generated and the server configured.
-Client configuration files (.ovpn) can then easily be generated with `build-server CLIENTNAME`.
+Client configuration files (.ovpn) can then easily be generated with `build-ovpn CLIENTNAME`.